 any other information requested by us.

-2.5 If you are applying to register as an Investor or a Syndicate from outside of New Zealand or if you are not a citizen or resident of New Zealand (for individuals) or a company incorporated in New Zealand (for companies), (Overseas Investor), you are solely responsible for ensuring that it is lawful for you to access and receive Offers and to make Investments.
-Each Investor who is, or becomes, an Overseas Investor indemnifies Equitise and its employees, officers, agents and contractors from and against (without limitation) any losses, expenses, claims or costs (including out of pocket expenses and charges for our time) incurred as a result of the Overseas Investor’s failure to comply with this clause 2.5.
-For the purposes of this clause, an Australian Investor is an Overseas Investor.
+2.6 If you are applying to register as an Investor from outside of New Zealand or Australia, or if you are not a citizen or resident of New Zealand or Australia (for individuals) or a company incorporated in New Zealand or Australia (for companies), (Overseas Investor), you are solely responsible for ensuring that it is lawful for you to access and receive Offers and to make Investments.
+Each Investor who is, or becomes, an Overseas Investor indemnifies Equitise and its employees, officers, agents and contractors from and against (without limitation) any losses, expenses, claims or costs (including out of pocket expenses and charges for our time) incurred as a result of the Overseas Investor’s failure to comply with this clause 2.6.

-2.9 In addition to the information required under clauses 2.3 to 2.8, you must provide us with any other information that we may request from you, including (without limitation) any information for the identification of the Investor or Syndicate (or Syndicate Members and Authorised Representatives) and information about the sources of funds being provided by you in relation to any Investment.
+2.9 In addition to the information required under clauses 2.3 to 2.8, you must provide us with any other identification and anti-money laundering information that we may request from you, including any information for the identification of the Investor and information about the sources of funds being provided by you in relation to any Investment.

-2.10 While you are registered with us as an Investor or a Syndicate, you must keep information provided to us under clauses 2.3 to 2.9 up to date and notify us of any changes.
+2.10 While you are registered with us as an Investor, you must keep information provided to us under clauses 2.3 to 2.9 up to date and notify us of any changes.

-2.11 By completing the process of registration as an Investor or a Syndicate, you confirm that you are at least 18 years (for individuals).
+2.11 By completing the process of registration as an Investor, you confirm that you are at least 18 years old (for individuals).

 2.12 You may only sign up with us once.
 You must not create, or attempt to create, more than one sign up for yourself by using different email addresses or other identifying information.

-2.13 You acknowledge that the Offers are not offers to the public in the United States, Canada or Japan, or any other jurisdiction where such an offer may be unlawful or require the Issuer, a Syndicate, Equitise or any other person to be registered or take any other step under the securities laws or otherwise of such jurisdiction.
+2.13 You acknowledge that the Offers are not offers to the public in the United States, Canada or Japan, or any other jurisdiction where such an offer may be unlawful or require the Issuer or Equitise to be registered or take any other step under the securities laws or otherwise of such jurisdiction.

 checks of the Companies Office website to confirm that the Issuer is registered, that the directors and shareholders are as we have been advised and that no director is disqualified;